EMK2473/ProjectIII/README.md

 - [Contributions](#contributions)
 - [Tests Commands](#tests-commands)
 - [Questions](#questions)

+## Assignment Details
+Project specifications:

+- Create 5 student objects with these fields as part of the objects: First Name, Last Name, Grade Level, Gender, Favorite Subject.

+- After you create the 5 different students, add them to an ArrayList than can hold student objects.

+- After that, you will need to "overload" a toString method for the Student Class to print out students in the following Format:

+    - Last Name, First Name, Gender, Grade Level, Favorite Subject

+- After that, you will use a loop to print out each student in the ArrayList.

+Grading Criteria:

+- Student Class created
+- An ArrayList of Type Student is created to hold the students and the data for each specified variable of type String
+- A toString method is create for the student
+- Printout is up to specifications.

 ## Description
 A Java program that manages a collection of student objects.
 It creates an ArrayList of students and demonstrates encapsulation and method overloading.
 The program prints each student's information in the specified format:
 ```Java